Skip to main content

 Chemotherapy for Testicular Cancer

 Chemotherapy (chemo) is the use of drugs to treat cancer.
-The drugs can be swallowed in pill form, or they can be injected by needle into a vein or muscle.
-To treat testicular cancer , the drugs are usually given into a vein (IV).
-Chemo is systemic therapy.
-This means that the drug travels throughout the body to reach and destroy the cancer cells.
-Chemo is used to destroy any cancer cells that break off from the main tumor and travel to lymph nodes or other pats of the body.
+The drugs can be taken by mouth, or they can be injected by needle into a vein or muscle.
+To treat testicular cancer, the drugs are usually given into a vein (IV).
+Chemo is absorbed into the bloodstream and goes throughout the body to destroy cancer cells.

-Chemo is given in cycles, with each period of treatment followed by a rest period to allow the body time to recover.
-Chemo cycles generally last about 3 to 4 weeks.
-The main drugs used to treat testicular cancer are:
+Chemo is given in cycles that generally last about 3 to 4 weeks.
+Each period of treatment is followed by a rest period to allow the body time to recover.

 • EP: etoposide and cisplatin